Kreuz Hilden

 The Kreuz Hilden (German: Autobahnkreuz Hilden) is a cloverleaf interchange in the German state North Rhine Westphalia.

 The motorway interchange forms the connection between the A3 Dutch border northwest of Emmerich am Rhein-Austrian south of Passau and the A46 Heinsberg-Kreuz Wuppertal-Nord.

 Geography

 The motorway interchange lays within the city limits of Hilden, after which it is named.
 Nearby cities are Düsseldorf, Erkrath, Haan and Solingen.
 The interchange lays approximately 15 km east of the city centre of Düsseldorf and approximately 30 km north of Cologne.
 When you follow the A 3 form here further north you will pass the Neanderthal valley.

 History

-In this region the A3 exists since 1936, when it was built due to the building of Reichsautobahn from Colonge to Düsseldorf.
+In this region the A3 was constructed in 1936, as part of the Reichsautobahn from Cologne to Düsseldorf.
 Back then the Hildener Kreuz was built as a normal motorway exit as a connection to the Landstraße Unterbach–Hilden.
 The A 46 was built here in 1972 as B 326 also known as (Wupperschnellweg).